Skip to content

 Summary

-You’ll gain real-world skills and confidence through:
+You’ll gain real-world skills and confidence studying

 Our approach is hands-on; you’ll learn by doing, guided by passionate tutors who support you at your own pace.
 Classes are scheduled three days a week, making balancing study with other life commitments easy.

 Whether you’re passionate about plants, love working outdoors, or simply want to grow your own food and live more sustainably, this programme offers the perfect start.
-From seed to harvest, you’ll discover how to take your garden to your plate feeding your whānau, saving on your budget, and enjoying the simple satisfaction of home-grown success.

 Graduates are well prepared to progress into our Level 4 Amenity Horticulture programme and continue growing their expertise in the thriving green industries.